 The formation of so-called TransUnits will provide a tool for the promotion of young researchers.
 In each TransUnit, three research assistants and fellows from different sections will work together.
 Regular video conferences supplemented with meetings in person will ensure that the participants engage in ongoing exchange and collaboration between the annual meetings, for example by informing one another about the progress of their work and providing one another with peer feedback.
 Each TransUnit will moreover realise a joint project within the three years of the programme.
 Funds are available to the TransUnits for events and workshops.

-In the first funding phase, all SPP participants will collaborate with one another and with the HAB on the realisation of a central programme project: a virtual and real-life exhibition entitled “Translation Cultures of the Early Modern Period”.
+In the first funding phase, all SPP participants will collaborate with one another and with the HAB on the realisation of a central programme project: a virtual exhibition entitled “Translation is Power.
+Secrects – Gifts – Stories in the Early Modern Period”, which was opened during the 3rd annual conference.